 If symmastia occurs shortly after surgery (typically within a period of days or weeks), it is most likely to be a result of surgical errors.

-Although symmastia can be surgically corrected, it can be expensive and difficult for surgeons to tackle, especially if it means you are correcting someone else’s mistake.
+Although symmastia can be surgically corrected with uneven breasts surgery, it can be expensive and difficult for surgeons to tackle, especially if it means you are correcting someone else’s mistake.

 If implants are placed above the muscle, a symmastia repair typically entails moving implants into the submuscular position.
 This will create a new pocket for the breast implant.

 Where breast implants are placed beneath the muscle, the first option is to move the implants into the sub glandular position.
 The alternative option is to keep the implants in the original submuscular position while simultaneously repairing the cleavage area with skin fixation.

 In this scenario, a portion of the implant capsule is used to anchor the muscles and tissues in the breasts, so they can be sutured to the sternum.
 However, in other cases, soft tissue grafts are used instead.

 Symmastia repair recovery

 Patients who have undergone symmastia repair surgery are likely to be given a specially-adapted compression bra to wear to help support the cleavage area.
 It also applies pressure which accelerates the healing process.